wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 <a name="UseManagerApp"></a>

 ## SOLUTION 9.
-Obtain secrets from a running secrets manager app</a>
+Obtain secrets from a running secrets manager app

 This part was added to this article on September 2023.
-Sorry for the delay.

-A <strong>secrets manager</strong> running alongside your Terminal program is the subject of this section, and the one I recommend.
+A <strong>secrets manager</strong> running alongside your Terminal program is the subject of this section, and the one I recommend as the most secure.

-Installing and updating an additional program <strong>adds an additional dependency</strong> to manage.
+The CONS: Installing and updating an additional program <strong>adds an additional dependency</strong> to manage.
 That external program can become malware.
 It can become a <strong>single point of failure</strong> to block you.

-But the upside is that professionals are working on it.
+The PROS: People are working on it, looking out for new threats emerging.
 They are working to make it secure.

 You are not.

-A separate program is a good solution for a team of developers who prefer not to become security experts.
+So a separate program is a good solution for a team of developers who prefer not to become security experts.

 Thus, I <strong>prefer paid apps</strong> which have a long history of regular updates (such as 1Password and Keybase).
 Not so strategic are open-source apps from a company that aims to make money from it somehow (such as the case of HashiCorp Vault limiting features in open source versions to entice users to pay enterprise fees for cloud editions).